dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/observation-parameters.md

 **Return Value**

-A BOOL value that indicates whether the specified task is observed.
+A boolean value that indicates whether the specified task is observed.

 **Code Snippet**